 "Bird" has been named New York State Sportscaster of the Year by the National Sportscasters and Sportswriters Association five times: in 2013, 2014 (sharing with WNBC-TV's Bruce Beck), 2016, 2018 and 2019.
 In November 2018, Eagle received the Marty Glickman Award for Leadership in Sports Media from the Newhouse School at Syracuse University, his alma mater.

-Eagle has received Emmy nominations for his Nets play-by-play work on YES nine straight years, from 2012 to 2020.
-He was also nominated in 2008, 2009 and 2010.
+Eagle has received Emmy nominations for his Nets play-by-play work on YES 10 straight years, from 2012 to 2021.
+He also was nominated in 2008, 2009 and 2010.
 Earlier, he won New York Emmys for his work on Madison Square Garden Network's telecast of the Pacers/Nets Game 5 of the 2002 NBA playoffs.
 In 2014 Eagle won the CableFax Program Award for the best host of regional television program (sports or otherwise).

 A 1990 graduate of Syracuse, Eagle was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into the WAER-FM (Syracuse University) Hall of Fame.